“As humans teach ever more capable machines to use language, the once-obvious line between them will blur.” — The Economist

 I play with Google Home to figure out how this device works for me and know its limits.
 I went to exhibitions in Paris, France:

 - ‘ô boulot’ at MAIF Social Club: an art and tech exhibition on automation.
 I discussed with one of the curators the meaning of this exhibition.

 - #Connexions at Station F: an interactive fair organized by Facebook on artificial intelligence, virtual reality, apps usages and their startup program.

-- Exhibition ‘Artists & Robots’ in Le Grand Palais, on using machines to imagine and create art.
+- Exhibition ‘Artists & Robots’ in Le Grand Palais uses machines to imagine and create art.

-I also watched the movies, Blade Runner 2049 and Ex Machina to see how science fiction help us think about the futures of relationships between humans and machines.
+I also watched Blade Runner 2049, and Ex Machina to see how science fiction helps us think about the future of relationships between humans and machines.

 Introduction to machine learning: an online course by Google Digital Active & IAB Europe.
 This enabled me to understand how ‘small, big and prickly problems’ are tackled by Google through machine learning and why.